The Cult of Technology

-Mainstream science can be incredibly dogmatic and unyielding, forcing us to adhere to their doctrines despite the fact they may be wrong.
-A few years ago if you said that you believed in aliens.
-You would have been labeled a lunatic.
+Mainstream science can be incredibly dogmatic and unyielding, forcing us to adhere to their doctrines despite the fact they may be wrong or in flux.
+A few years ago if you said that you believed in aliens, you would have been labeled a lunatic.
 Nowadays we have the SETI array (Search for Extraterrestrial Intelligence) and celebrity scientists such as Steven Hawking and Michio Kaku gladly talk about them.
 Hawking has gone as far to suggest a race of viscous space predators might come to devour us if we are not careful.

-(A hungry xeno bug army, like this one from Starship Troopers could be on their way to us now.)
+(A hungry Xeno bug army, like this one from Starship Troopers, could be on their way right now.)

 Scientists’ words carry weight, if a prominent scientist tells us something, we are expected to listen and add their learnings to our personal truths, changing the way we see the world regardless of if we understand it.
 When these theories change, so must our ideas.
-With the internet, these new ideas circulate and are assimilated into our minds across the globe incredibly quickly, which can lead to misinformation through misunderstanding.
+With the internet, these new ideas circulate and are assimilated into our minds across the globe incredibly quickly, which can lead to misinformation through misunderstanding or plain rejection.

-This passive acquisition of knowledge sets a incredibly dangerous precedent.
+This passive acquisition of knowledge sets an incredibly dangerous precedent.

 The Flat Earth Society has accrued a lot of notoriety and media attention when it was founded.
 A lot of people laughed at them, memed them and dismissed them as crackpots.
-However one fundamental aspect of their point was missed.
-They are not completely wrong/crazy
+However, one fundamental aspect of their point was missed.
+They are not completely wrong or crazy.

-You can read in a book or online that the world is round, but have you checked it yourself to see if its true?
+You can read in a book or online that the world is round, but have you checked it yourself to see if it’s true?
 The fundamental point is we are expected to believe so much with no ability to check if these facts are true.
-While some might seen obvious, other facts can be obscure or challenging to absorb at face value.
+While some might seem obvious, other facts can be obscure or challenging to absorb at face value.

-When one considers that few people know the actual size of their own countries in comparison to others because of practises of map making.
+When one considers that few people know the actual size of their own countries in comparison to others because of the practises of map-making.
 It is not a surprise to have suspicions in other areas.

 (This is a true scaling of countries and continents of the world)

-When we look at nutrition, at how we justify adding hormones to meat, if you look at Fukushima and Japan’s lack of acknowledgement of radiological contamination [Add documentary].
+When we look at nutrition, at how we justify adding hormones to meat.
+If we look at Fukushima and Japan’s lack of acknowledgment of radiological contamination.
 If we look at climate change.
-All these aspects paint a worrying picture, because most of us have no experience researching any of these points and trust others to do it for us and somehow navigate conflicting ‘research’.
-Would you eat a fish of the coast of Fukushima if a scientist said it was safe?
-Do you believe in human induced climate change?
+All these aspects paint a worrying picture because most of us have no experience researching any of these points and trust others to do it for us.
+Worse, we have to somehow navigate conflicting ‘research’.
+Would you eat a fish off the coast of Fukushima if a scientist said it was safe?
+Do you believe in human-induced climate change?
 Do you trust your drinking water?
-In the case of a the people in Flint Michigan, they were forced to drink bad water for over a year before officials accepted it was bad.

-(Soldiers in this picture during a atomic tests were exposed to radiation in the line of duty.
+(Soldiers in this picture during an atomic test were exposed to radiation in the line of duty.
 They would not have been aware of the risks.)

 Aron Swartz: Preserver of Truth

 Not many people understood more than the Hacktivist Aron Swartz about the corruption of science to serve corporate and government interest.
-A young visionary from M.I.T was fascinated with ‘Big Data’ – essentially analysing vast amounts of data looking for trends or for certain information.
+A young visionary from M.I.T was fascinated with ‘Big Data’ – essentially analysing vast amounts of data looking for trends.
 He found that many academic and scientific papers accessible from university libraries regarding climate change denial were created by scientists funded by oil companies and such information was not explicitly clear.
 Most people don’t have Aron Swartz’s technical skills and awareness, so we go by trust.
 We believe in the information presented to us.
-Unfortunately Aron Swartz’s quest to liberate knowledge ultimately cost him his life as it inevitably brought him into conflict with the United States Government.
+Unfortunately, Aron Swartz’s quest to liberate knowledge ultimately cost him his life as it inevitably brought him into conflict with the United States Government.

-We only have to look to China where it is possible to pay to be published, that we see that the world of science is increasingly a place where truth is obscured by the same vices that befell the pure concept of religion.
-Greed, power and corruption.
+We only have to look to China where it is possible for a scientist to pay to be published, that we see that the world of science is increasingly a place where truth is obscured by the same vices that befell the pure concept of religion.
+Greed, power, and corruption.

-The lab coat has become the official robes of a new religion but the final destination of this new religion and how it will impact us, is still yet to be seen.
+The lab coat has become the official robes of a new religion but the final destination of this new religion and how it will impact us, has yet to be seen.